Football capsules: Cumby Trojans, Campbell Indians, Fannindel Falcons, Greenville Christian Eagles

 LOCATION: Frazier-Lawrence Stadium, Cumby.

-KEY PLAYERS: Mercy Prep: QB Landon Martinez, WR Levi Trenda WR Luke Rayes.
+KEY PLAYERS: All Saints: QB Manny Mizer, OL-DL Jackson Daniels, WR-DB Mill Walters.
 Cumby: QB Chett Vaughn, RB-LB Logan Butler, WR-DB Armando Osorio, WR Dakota Ridings, WR Chayton Vaughn.

-NOTES: Tom Dracos is back for his second stint as head coach of the Trojans.
+NOTES: Cumby is celebrating homecoming.
+Tom Dracos is back for his second stint as head coach of the Trojans.
 Cumby was 1-7 last season.
-Vaughn was 12-of-26 passing for 181 yards and one TD and rushed for 62 yards on 14 carries in last week’s game.
-Mercy Prep was formerly called Fort Worth Calvary.
-Mercy Prep has lost its last 22 games.
+All Saints went 1-8 last season. and has lost 10 straight dating back to last season.

 CAMPBELL INDIANS

 KEY PLAYERS: Campbell: QB-RB Garrett Roberts, QB-RB Trey Huffhines, WR-DL Matthew Zeitz.
-Fruitvale: QB Wyatt Powers, RB David Cole.
+Throckmorton: RB Jacob Gaspar, RB Hayden Makovy, WR Gage Beaver.

-NOTES: Campbell went 3-7 last season while Fruitvale was 2-7.
-Both teams have lost to Oakwood.
+NOTES: Campbell went 3-7 last season while Throckmorton was an 11-1 bi-district champion.
+Gaspar (13-176, 3 TDs) and Makovy (12-109, 4 TDs) led the Throckmorton rushers last week.
+Throckmorton is ranked 11th in Class A-II by sixmanfootball.com

 @